mobihack/aurora-comments/README.md

 ## API Requests
   - `GET /`

-    - Shows info about Aurora Comments.
+    Shows info about Aurora Comments.
   - `OPTIONS /`

-    - Pre-flight request response.
+    Pre-flight request response.
   - `POST /`

-    - Accepts data and saves a comment.
+    Accepts data and saves a comment.

-    - Params:
+    Parameters:
       - `name`: User name of comment.
       - `message`: Message of comment.
       - `parent_id`: Parent ID of comment if it is a reply to another comment.
 0 if it is a top-level comment.